-- 39. In the context of the Roles and Responsibilities for developing the NDIS Market and Workforce agreed by the Ministerial Council, Tasmania agrees to: - a. work with the Commonwealth and the NDIA to develop, consider and implement market policies, strategies and actions to mitigate entrenched or systemic market risks, including supporting the implementation of market intervention and maintaining critical supports; and - b. be responsible for facilitating the sharing of relevant market intelligence from state-based agencies to inform effective market oversight of the disability support sector. - 40.
-In the context of the Roles and Responsibilities for developing the NDIS Market and Workforce agreed by the Ministerial Council, the Commonwealth agrees to be responsible for: - a. engaging in good faith to develop, consider and implement market policies, strategies and actions to mitigate entrenched or systemic market risks; - b. implementing market monitoring and regulation to protect participant interests and support market sustainability, competition, and viability; and - c. monitoring the impact of pricing policies on the disability support sector and advising Tasmania on risks and opportunities for price deregulation. - 41.
-The Parties agree to share responsibility for consulting with stakeholders and partners to inform advice to governments about entrenched or systemic market risks (including In particular sub-markets or geographies), their severity and likely impacts.
+- 42. In the context of the Roles and Responsibilities for developing the NDIS Market and Workforce agreed by the Ministerial Council, the Northern Territory agrees to be responsible for: - a. working with the Commonwealth, together with the NDIA, to develop, consider and implement market policies, strategies and actions to mitigate entrenched or systemic market risks, including supporting the implementation of market intervention and maintaining critical supports where there is risk, or market failure has occurred, in line with the agreed Market Enablement Framework and the Critical Services Issues Response; and - b. facilitating the sharing of relevant market intelligence from state-based agencies to inform effective market oversight of the disability support sector. - 43.
+In the context of the Roles and Responsibilities for developing the NDIS Market and Workforce agreed by the Ministerial Council, the Commonwealth agrees to be responsible for: - a. engaging in good faith to develop, consider and implement market policies, strategies and actions to mitigate entrenched or systemic market risks, particularly in thin or non-existent markets;

+- b. implementing market monitoring and regulation to protect participant interests and support market sustainability, competition, and viability; - monitoring the impact of pricing policies on the disability support sector and advising the Northern Territory on risks and opportunities for price deregulation including monitoring and advice on remote pricing frameworks relevant to the Northern Territory; and - d. considering the Northern Territory's specific remote sector, service delivery and work needs when targeting investments in market and workforce development. - 44.
+The Parties agree to share responsibility for consulting with stakeholders and partners to inform advice to governments about entrenched or systemic market risks, particularly in Aboriginal communities, their severity and likely impacts.

-Part 7 - NDIS Performance Reporting
+Part 8 - NDIS Performance Reporting

-42. Under the NDIS Act, the NDIA will provide the following levels of reporting about NDIS performance.
+45. Under the NDIS Act, the NDIA will provide the following levels of reporting about NDIS performance.